Responsive Images Using SVG Instead of Srcset

 PNG is a raster image format, which means every pixel is represented with color information.
 For example, a 100 x 100 image would require 100 x 100 = 10,000 pixel information.
 If a user with a 2X display access your website, you would require 200 x 200 = 40,000 pixels, a 4X increase in file size (generally), even after optimizing your PNG image.

-This increase in file size and bandwidth, is especially problematic because the majority of high res displays are normally mobile devices, where internet connections are normally metered and not as speedy as fixed line connections.
+This increase in file size and bandwidth, is especially problematic because the majority of high res displays are usually mobile devices, where internet connections are metered and not as speedy as fixed line connections.

 All in all, users with high resolution displays gets a worse experience, as they are forced to download higher resolution images.